GoogleCloudPlatform/otlp-k8s-ingest/CONTRIBUTING.md

 * Mount the file fixtures in the collector deployment
 * Update the collector deployment to a replicaset (for easier access via pod name in testing)

-This approach allows us to check in a presentable YAML manifest that users can deploy immediately without interference from our internal testing pipeline.
-Then, our production and testing manifests can both be deployed with the same command: `kubectl apply -f collector/.`.

 ## Testing